 In terms of tracks, there is primary track indoors which features permanent line markings on the floor.
 In addition, during summer months the two outdoor (covered) ice rinks can be used as additional space.
 The facility also features 5 locker rooms (4 for players, 1 for officials).

 What is the track surface?

-Concrete, with the track actually permanently surfaced; leveled, colored and textured to our specifications with a composite material.
+Polished concrete, with the track actually permanently surfaced; leveled, colored and textured to our specifications.